Why Do I Need Green Donation Consultants?

 How Long Does the Appraisal Process Take?

-Once your house has been deconstructed and the materials donated, we receive a detailed itemized donation receipt used to conduct our research.
+Once your house has been deconstructed and the materials donated, we receive a detailed itemized donation receipt listing the items actually received at the non-profit, which we use to conduct our valuation research.
 Your appraisal and 8283 Tax Form will arrive 4-8 weeks later, depending on the complexity and/or size of the building and materials.